geopm/geopm/service/docs/source/security.rst

 `capabilities(7) <https://man7.org/linux/man-pages/man7/capabilities.7.html>`__
 requirements.

-Granting Linux capabilites to a helper command line tool or adding a command line tool to the
+Granting Linux capabilities to a helper command line tool or adding a command line tool to the
 `sudoers(5) <https://man7.org/linux/man-pages/man5/sudoers.5.html>`__
 configuration is a common way to filter which secure features are